JohannesLorenz/lmms-wiki/Compiling-lmms-(On-Windows).md

    ![image](https://cloud.githubusercontent.com/assets/6345473/9337465/82d76fe8-45ad-11e5-9b8b-5fdabb87d32b.png)

- * **Note:** This tutorial was created in an effort to enable code debugging on Windows.
-This tutorial is not yet supported.
-Please find our official Windows build tutorial here: [Compiling-lmms-(Windows)](https://github.com/LMMS/lmms/wiki/Compiling-lmms-(Windows))
  * **Note:** The pacman mirrors that come default with msys2 rely heavily on sourceforge.net mirrors.
 If you are having problems with pacman, first make sure sourceforge isn't experiencing downtime.

  * **Note:** It's a good idea to avoid spaces in your directories, including your windows username!